Formula One rejects Michael Andretti's bid to join series, will reconsider when GM has engine built | TSN

 Formula One rejects Andretti's bid to join series in 2025 or 2026

+After a six-month review, Formula One announced Wednesday that it had rejected a bid by Andretti Global and General Motors to expand the grid for the 2025 season and said it believed the team would have been incapable of being competitive in the international racing series.

-Formula One rejected Andretti Global's application to join the global racing series in 2025 or 2026 but said Wednesday it is willing to revisit the issue in 2028 when General Motors has an engine ready for competition.
+The decision outraged American fans of the series and left Michael Andretti and GM exploring potential legal avenues.
+F1 said it would be willing to revisit the issue if GM has an engine ready for the 2028 season, but was adamant and sharply critical in telling Andretti no for 2025 and 2026.

-F1 in its decision said it did not believe Andretti would be a competitive team, that the Andretti name does not bring the value to the series that Michael Andretti believes it would and that getting on the grid in the next two years would be a challenge Andretti has never faced before.
+In reaching its decision, F1 said it did not believe Andretti would be a competitive team; that the Andretti name does not bring the value to the series that Michael Andretti believes it would; and that getting on the grid in the next two years would be a challenge Andretti has never faced before.

-“We do not believe that there is a basis for any new applicant to be admitted in 2025 given that this would involve a novice entrant building two completely different cars in its first two years of existence,” F1 said.
-"The fact that the Applicant proposes to do so gives us reason to question their understanding of the scope of the challenge involved.
+The Andrettis had realized in recent months that winning F1 approval was going to prove difficult but the dismissive announcement had an unmistakable sting.
+Mario Andretti is the 1978 F1 world champion, and son Michael ran 13 races in the 1993 season.

+“I’m devastated,” the elder Andretti wrote on social media.
+“I won’t say anything else because I can’t find any other words besides devastated.”

-General Motors under its Cadillac brand had signed on to partner with Michael Andretti's push to join to the top racing series in the world — a bid that has received extreme pushback from the majority of the existing 10 teams and F1 leadership.
+General Motors under its Cadillac brand had signed on to partner with Andretti, but the bid received extreme pushback from most of the existing 10 teams, F1 leadership and Liberty Media Corp., the American company that owns the commercial rights to the series.

-But the process became more complicated when GM said in November it had registered with Formula One’s governing body to become an engine supplier starting in 2028.
-That backed F1 into a corner because it would be very difficult to turn away one of the largest automakers in the world, particularly an American company at a time the series has gained massive traction in the United States.
+The process became more complicated when GM said in November it had registered with F1's governing body to become an engine supplier starting in 2028.
+That backed F1 into a corner because it would be very difficult to turn away one of the largest automakers in the world, particularly an American company at a time the series has gained traction in the United States.

-The United States hosted three races last season, more than any other country, and multiple American companies from American Express, Visa, Oracle, Meta and MoneyGram, have signed on as team sponsors over the last three seasons.
+The United States hosted three races last season, more than any other country, and multiple U.S.-based companies from American Express and Visa to Oracle, Meta and MoneyGram have signed on as team sponsors over the last three seasons.

-Michael Andretti did not immediately respond to a request for comment.
-His father, Mario, is the 1978 F1 world champion, and Michael ran 13 races in one single, disappointing 1993 season.
+Andretti Cadillac said it “strongly disagrees” with the F1's review of the application but gave no indication if it will pursue an antitrust lawsuit against Formula One Management or Liberty.

+“Andretti and Cadillac are two successful global motorsports organizations committed to placing a genuine American works team in F1, competing alongside the world’s best,” the companies said.
+“We are proud of the significant progress we have already made on developing a highly competitive car and power unit with an experienced team behind it, and our work continues at pace.”

+Sargeant scored just one point in his rookie 2023 season and his renewal for a second season wasn't completed until December.
+Haas, meanwhile, has never landed on a podium and consistently ranks at the bottom of the grid.
+Haas also just fired team principal Guenther Steiner, one of the stars of the Netflix docudrama about F1 that sparked fresh American interest in the series.

-Governing body FIA in July approved Andretti’s application to expand the grid by two cars for his new team, but F1 took six months to do its own review.
-The FIA had given F1 a Wednesday deadline to make its decision.
+Governing body FIA in July had approved Andretti’s application to expand the grid by two cars, but F1 took six months to do its own review before Wednesday's announcement — the deadline day that FIA had set.

-“Our assessment process has established that the presence of an 11th team would not, in and of itself, provide value to the Championship,” F1 said in a statement.
-“While the Andretti name carries some recognition for F1 fans, our research indicates that F1 would bring value to the Andretti brand rather than the other way around.”

-F1 is only interested in allowing Andretti in when General Motors has an engine built for competition.
-Had Andretti received approval for a new team, he would have had to use another manufacturer’s engine until 2028.
+F1 is interested in allowing Andretti in only when General Motors has an engine built for competition.
+Had Andretti received approval for 2025, he would have had to use another manufacturer’s engine until 2028.

-“The most significant way in which a new entrant would bring value is by being competitive.
-We do not believe that the Applicant would be a competitive participant,” F1 said.
-“The need for any new team to take a compulsory power unit supply, potentially over a period of several seasons, would be damaging to the prestige and standing of the Championship.”

 F1 said it did not consult with the existing 10 teams in reaching its decision.
-But, the series said, expansion would be a stressor on many of the existing operational procedures.
+But, the series said, expansion would be a stressor.

 “The addition of an 11th team would place an operational burden on race promoters, would subject some of them to significant costs and would reduce the technical, operational and commercial spaces of the other competitors,” F1 said.